ChrisForti/tcp-server-http/README.md

 - once server is running, open another terminal.
 If in an IDE, then open local shell.
 If in local shell, open another shell
   - then run: `nc localhost 4221`
+  - simultaneous request first the above, and then: `curl localhost:4221`

 #### Built With